-Real-time roadworks information
+Real time roadworks information

-The information is constantly updated.
+This information is constantly updated.
 The website shows all works carried out by public utilities companies, South Gloucestershire Council and Highways England.
 It also includes information on any events which may cause congestion or require road closures.

-Results are shown as a report or an interactive map and you can subscribe to receive ‘Alerts’ for new roadworks in your area or commuter route via email.
+Results are shown as a report or an interactive map and you can subscribe to receive alerts for new roadworks in your area or commuter route via email.

 Council highway schemes

 Our StreetCare team is responsible for managing and maintaining the highway network through planned or reactive maintenance.

 We also design and implement new schemes to provide:

 - road safety benefits – speed limits or traffic calming measures

 - new cycle and pedestrian facilities – cycle paths, zebra crossings, pedestrian refuges

 - highway network improvements – traffic signal installations, road widening